Eltink/PC-Customizations/README.md

 https://learn.microsoft.com/en-us/office/troubleshoot/excel/force-excel-to-open-new-instance
 Ctr Z will only apply to current file, not all (why is this even a feature??)
-Opening or closing a file wont change the Virtual Desktop
+Opening or closing a file wont change the Virtual Desktop "this method does not work for opening existing workbooks, only for new workbooks."

 1 - Open registry HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Excel\Options